 Inventory, lb : 0

-Nanohana is available year-round, with a peak season in the late winter to early spring months.
+Nanohana is available in the late winter through early spring.

 Recipes that include Nanohana.
 One is easiest, three is harder.